Posture-Related Problems in Different Professions and Work Environments

 Homemakers and manual workers often bend, lift, and stand for long hours, which can cause lower back strain, knee and hip pain, and early osteoarthritis.

-Watch for persistent pain, numbness, tingling, reduced movement, and seek professional help if symptoms persist.
+Watch for persistent pain, numbness, tingling, and reduced movement, and seek professional help if symptoms persist.

 In addition to regular stretching and posture correction exercises, chair yoga can be an effective and gentle option for people who spend long hours sitting at work.